23/DeveloperDocumentation/index.md

 For performance reasons, we ask you to use the cached version of any request, but you will be able to ask for a non-cached version of a response either by signing your requests or by adding a `?time=<current_timestamp>` parameter to your request.

 ---

+## Browser-based uploads

+Browser-based uploading is designed to allow API consumers to pre-authenticate uploads to their 23 sites -- and enables applications to let users upload photos and videos to 23 using browser-based uploading.
+This scheme allows you to accept uploads from users without ever having to proxy or host the files from you server.
+You should opt for this approach to uploading if you do not want to host or store the uploaded files.

+The entire flow is described [here](browser-based-uploads)

+---